FrameworkComputer/linux-docs/Ubuntu22.04LTS-Manual-Setup-13thGen.md

 ## For Advanced users ONLY:

 > If you are someone who is not super comforable with the command line, **please use the steps above instead**.
+> Addtionally, if a new OEM kernel is released, **you will be NOT be alerted** if you use the advanced method as nothing is checking for updates to alert you.

 If you would rather enter the commands individually **instead** of using the code block provided previously: